-[Intro paragraph] Just a few sentences introducing your practice to prospective medical receptionists can really kick off your job listing.
-Highlight your unique company culture and office environment by taking this opportunity to set your company apart from competing job listings and sell yourself to job seekers.
+[Intro paragraph] Just a few sentences introducing your practice to prospective medical receptionists can really kick off your job posting.
+Highlight your unique company culture and office environment by taking this opportunity to set your company apart from competing job posts and sell yourself to job seekers.

 Medical Receptionist Job Responsibilities: